wangxin/sonic-mgmt/ansible/testbed/base/docs/logging.md

 ## "no_log"

-When `no_log` is set to `True` in the `module_attrs` argument of module execution methods, the module results will not include detailed output.
+When `no_log` is set to `True` in the `task_directives` argument of module execution methods, the module results will not include detailed output.
 This is used when running Ansible modules that may expose sensitive information in their results.

+For details of `task_directive` argument, please refer to [`task_directives`](task_directives.md).

 Assume you run the following example script in the docker-sonic-mgmt container:
 ```python